Biography

 Her dedicated collaborative experiences have led to winning prizes at the Douglas Wayland Chamber Music Competition (first place 2018 and 2019), being a finalist for the MTNA National Chamber Music – Strings Competition (2019), placing as a finalist in the Coltman Chamber Music Competition (2019), and serving as part of a fellowship ensemble for the Cincinnati Young Artist Chamber Music Festival (2019).
 Recently, her duo, Moxie, took second place in the International Duo Symposium Young Artist Competition (2023).
 In 2022, she appeared as a fellow at the DECODA Chamber Music Festival and the Akropolis Chamber Music Institute.

-When not performing or teaching, Gretchen enjoys spending time with her family and fiancé Taylor Francis, flutist.
+When not performing or teaching, Gretchen enjoys spending time with her family and friends.
 She loves hiking, reading, board games, yoga, trying all types of food, and traveling.

 Her primary teachers include Alicia Lee, JJ Koh, Kevin Schempf, and Dr. Spencer Prewitt.